MooHoll/physalia-DNAm-EcoEvo/2_Tuesday/readme.md

 ## Overview

-Using the same data as yesterday, we will; examing the bisulfite conversion rate, extract readable DNA methylation C/T count data and account for genetic variation caused by SNPs.
+Using the same data as yesterday, we will; examine the bisulfite conversion rate, extract readable DNA methylation C/T count data and account for genetic variation caused by SNPs.

 ## Examining the Bisulfite / Enzymatic conversion rate